 Below is a list of projects relating to this research theme currently being pursued by IGRI affiliates.

-Project Title: Machine Coding with the Grammar of Institutions
+Project Title: Machine Coding of Policy Texts with the Institutional Grammar

 Project Description: Applying the Grammar of Institutions in a particular research setting is resource- and time-intensive, precipitating concerns over whether it might ever enjoy widespread use.
-To address this, a team of scholars is developing automated approaches and open-source tools for coding institutions based on the Grammar built on work from computational linguistics and natural language processing, was recently published in Public Administration as part of a special issue on methodological advances related to the Grammar.
+To address this, our team of scholars is developing automated approaches and open-source tools for coding institutions based on the Grammar.
+Preliminary work, applying insights from computational linguistics and natural language processing, was recently published in Public Administration as part of a special issue on methodological advances related to the Grammar.
 Currently, the team is continuing the development of the approach, while also preparing an R package to increase the accessibility of the Grammar for other scholars.

-Project Team: Douglas Rice, Saba Siddiki, Seth Frey, Hyoung Keun (Jay) Kwon
+Project Team: Douglas Rice, Saba Siddiki, Seth Frey, Hyoung Keun (Jay) Kwon, Adam Sawyer

 Funding Sources: UMass Amherst Institute for Social Science Research (ISSR) Sustainability Seed Grant, Syracuse University Collaboration for Unprecedented and Excellence (CUSE) Grant, National Science Foundation Research Coordination Network Grant.